nearform-actions/github-action-add-issues-to-project/README.md

 ### Example workflow configured with Github App token:

 The example below runs the action every day at midnight (`schedule` event).
-The action fetches open issues labelled `bug` or `good first issue` in the `fastify` and `nearform` organizations updated over the previous `25 hours`.
+The action (inputs have been commented out) fetches open issues labelled `bug` or `good first issue` in the `fastify` and `nearform` organizations updated over the previous `25 hours`.
 The new issues found are added to the `to do` column of the organization project number `12`.

 ```yaml
 name: Add issues to board